This chapter covers

 - Picking a concurrency model for your application

-- Reducing latency with data and task parallleism
+- Reducing latency with data and task parallelism

-- Understanding transaction isolation level impact on concurrency
+- Understanding the effect of transaction isolation levels on concurrency

-- Building intuition on database concurrency control impact on latency
+- Building intuition about the effect of database concurrency control algorithms on latency

-Building on our deep dive into synchronization in latency-sensitive applications from the previous chapter, we now focus on improving your application latency by exploiting concurrency more generally.
-While Chapter 8 demonstrated how wait-free synchronization could mitigate the tail latency impacts of mutual exclusion, which is necessary when you cannot partition your data (a topic discussed in Chapter 4), this chapter examines concurrent execution more broadly.
+Building on the last chapter’s deep dive into synchronization in latency-sensitive applications, we’ll now focus on improving application latency by exploiting concurrency more generally.
+While chapter 8 demonstrated how wait-free synchronization could mitigate the tail latency impacts of mutual exclusion, which is necessary when you cannot partition your data (a topic discussed in chapter 4), this chapter will examine concurrent execution more broadly.